Pulitzer Prize-winning Indian photojournalist Danish Siddiqui killed in Afghanistan | Law-Order

 ''We are urgently seeking more information, working with authorities in the region,'' the statement said.

+''I met him 2 weeks ago before his departure to Kabul.
+Condolences to his family & Reuters,'' Mamundzay tweeted.

+With foreign troops withdrawing from Afghanistan after 20 years, the Taliban are rapidly capturing territory from government forces across the country, sparking fears of a potential civil war.

-The killing of Siddiqui comes as the Taliban captured Spin Boldak district in Kandahar this week.
+The killing of Siddiqui comes as the Taliban captured Spin Boldak district in Kandahar, near a key border post with Pakistan, this week.
 Fierce fighting has been underway in Kandahar, especially in Spin Boldak, for the last few days.
 Pakistan this week closed down the Friendship Gate crossing at the Chaman border in Balochistan province following reports of Taliban fighters taking control of the key border crossing point Spin Boldak in Afghanistan.

 Clashes between the government forces and the Taliban have intensified since US troops began to withdraw from the country.